Shaun Keaveny: Career

 Keaveny joined the BBC and presented the weekday afternoon show (Monday-Thursday) and the Friday breakfast show on XFM London until 2006.

 Keaveny joined BBC Radio 6 Music in 2007 and presented its late evening show until April 2007.
 He began presenting the BBC 6 Music Breakfast Show on 2 April 2007.
 He also substitutes for a range of presenters on BBC Radio 2.
 The show was originally presented by Phill Jupitus, who had hosted the show since the station's inception in March 2002.
 The show had regular music news updates from presenter Matt Everitt and Georgie Rogers.
-Professor Brian Cox was a regular contributor to the show.
+Brian Cox was a regular contributor to the show.

 Keaveny's first book, R2D2 lives in Preston was published in November 2010.
 It is a compilation of little known facts relating to various towns throughout the United Kingdom, advised by listeners to his radio show in a feature entitled Toast the Nation.

 On 16 February 2013, Keaveny took part in the fifth series of Let's Dance for Comic Relief as a member of Destiny's Dad alongside fellow stand-up comedians Hal Cruttenden and Mark Dolan.

 It was announced in August 2018 that Keaveny would move from his weekday BBC 6 Music breakfast show, to the Radcliffe and Maconie weekday afternoon slot in January 2019.
 Keaveny hosted his final Breakfast Show live from the Maida Vale Studios on 14 December 2018 as part of the BBC 6 Music All Day Christmas Party.

 The Channel 5 series The Mega Council Estate Nextdoor aired in September 2020 was narrated by Keaveny.

 In June 2021, he announced that he would be leaving 6 Music in September 2021 after 14 years at the station saying "Things change, places change, people change, and it's time for a change."

-In August 2021 and March 2022, he presented the Saturday teatime show on BBC Radio 2 covering for Liza Tarbuck.

 His final 6 Music show was on 10 September 2021.

-After leaving BBC 6 Music he set up Community Garden Radio, an internet service which sees Keaveny broadcast a live show every Friday, and started a podcast called Creative Cul De Sac about people's unrealised ideas, as well as hosting The Line-Up, discussing guests' dream festivals.
+After leaving BBC 6 Music he set up Community Garden Radio, an internet service which sees Keaveny broadcast a live show every Wednesday, and started a podcast called Creative Cul De Sac about people's unrealised ideas, as well as hosting The Line-Up, discussing guests' dream festivals.

-In late 2022 he joined Greatest Hits Radio as a cover presenter and sat in for Mark Goodier on the mid-morning show from 7–11 November.
+Since April 2022 Keaveny has presented the BBC Radio 4 show Your Place or Mine with Shaun Keaveny, on Saturday mornings where, with a co-presenter, guests from around the world try to convince him to visit the places they come from.

+Keaveny has provided cover for several shows on BBC Radio 2 since leaving 6Music.
+In August 2021, March 2022 and October 2024, he presented the Saturday teatime show, covering for Liza Tarbuck.
+He presented Mark Radcliffe's Folk Show for 10 weeks in early 2024 while Radcliffe took a break.
+He covered Rob Beckett's Sunday evening show for two weeks in October and November 2024.

+He took over presenting the Friday night Rock Show from Johnnie Walker on 1 November 2024.

 Personal life

-Keaveny is married, and a parent to two sons and a daughter.
+Keaveny is married, and a father to two sons and a daughter.